-Problem Soils In Northern Virginia are most often found in areas east of 95 and 395.
-Though problem soils can occur in other areas of Northern Virginia.
-When trying to pull a building permit in Fairfax County, Arlington County, or Prince William County Virginia you may find a situation where a licensed soil and structure engineer will be required to conform to the codes to pull a building permit.
+Problem Soils in Northern Virginia are most often found in areas east of 95 and 395.
+Problem soils can occur in other areas of Northern Virginia.
+When trying to pull a building permit in Fairfax County, Arlington County, Loudon Country or Prince William County Virginia you may be held up in the site process.
+We can find a situation where you will need where a licensed soil and structure engineer.
+Problem soil problems can be solved, and will be required to conform to the codes to pull a building permit.
+Problem soils in Northern Virginia study are required in compliance of the article 107 of the county code, and the Virginia Uniform state wide building code.
 Most often we require a soil and structure engineer to pull permits for foundation problems, deflecting basement block walls, and any type of new construction.
 There are around 108 different soil types in Northern Virginia.

 Types Of Problematic Soils in Northern Virginia

 The types Problematic Soils in Northern Virginia include: